andsild/dotfiles/vim/README.md

 # VIM
 Welcome to my wonderland...

+## Roadmap
+Starting as of now, I've decided to start migrating FROM vim.
+This is because
+    I miss the concept of "an application should do one thing, and do it well".
+* Portage is much better at package management than vim will ever be
+* Tiling is much better done in wmii
+* vim cannot do asynchronous operations?
+So why bother making it in vim? - use fg and FIFO queues.

+I will keep using vim because it is great for text editing (I think).
+I will just try to grow independent of any plugin that communicates with other processes.

 # Workflow
 It takes some time to get used to Unite (i.e., the menus that pop up "all the time").
 However, once you become a master, it can really benefit your workflow.